airbornemint/outbreak-inference/README.md

 To accomplish this, you:

-1. Use the `glmv` package to obtain a generalized additive model (GAM) or generalized additive mixed model (GAMM) of your outbreak.
+1. Use the `mgcv` package to obtain a generalized additive model (GAM) or generalized additive mixed model (GAMM) of your outbreak.
 2. Write a function that calculates the desired characteristic of a *potential* outbreak (for example, time of outbreak peak)
 3. Call the appropriate function in `outbreakpredict` with the model from step 1 and the function from step 2.